Plot to Plate

+Every subject leaders in school have looked closely at how Plot to Plate opportunities link to the wider curriculum.
 All classes participate in cookery and gardening activities throughout the year.

 During the school year, Years 1 – 6 each take part in a day long cookery masterclass run by Caterlink our school catering provider.
 The masterclasses focus on teaching the children new skills and knowledge and cover a range of themes such as bread, spices and under the sea!
 During these bespoke sessions led by a professional development chef the children have made chutneys, slaws, smoothies and seafood cocktails each time combining the teaching of new food/ingredient knowledge with cookery skills.
 The pupils also have a Wheel of Wisdom based cookery unit which focuses on teaching a clear progression of skills within their class topic.
 During the year each class also prepares a class bake and completes a jam jar challenge ready to sell at our annual Farmers’ Market.
 Keeping in line with recommendations within the Art and Design National Curriculum the majority of cookery is savoury.
 In the Reception class opportunities to bake are linked to topic work (Gruffalo crumble, easy cheesy dinosaur biscuits, Infiorata pizza) and providing healthy snack opportunities (making bread, fruit/veg kebabs, flapjacks).